Pain au Levain

 3. Cover the bowl and allow the dough to rest for 30 minutes.

 4. Knead the dough by hand for 3 minutes, or in a stand mixer for 1 1/2 minutes on speed 2.
-The dough will be quite sticky.

 5. Allow the dough to rise for 60 minutes in an oiled and covered bowl.

-8. Shape the loaves into either a bâtard (football) shape or a round (boule) depending on how you plan to bake it.
+8. Shape the loaves into either bâtards (football shape) or boules (rounds) depending on how you plan to bake them.

 Tips from our Bakers